 As a microgrid modeling software with a global presence, HOMER Energy needed a refreshed looked and feel that captured the essence of their brand.
 With over 150,000 users in 193 countries, HOMER is the established global leader for microgrid design optimization.
 I developed a comprehensive and scalable design system which can be applied to their marketing efforts as well as user interfaces.

-I initially approached the re-design by first creating the logo and color palette system.
-I created hundreds of sketches and many rounds of iterations of logo marks, color applications and form before arriving at the final design.
+I initially approached the re-design by first creating the logo and branding and identity.
 Once the brand identity was defined, I created a user interface style guide and applied the system to HOMER Energy's Powering Health product.

 Early logo explorations took inspiration from objects with circular movement, adding energy and depth to the mark.
 The mark explored concepts which evoked a familiarity with the renewable energy space, but also had a refreshed and modern look.
 During the sketching phase, I typically aim for about 100 ideas.
 These quick and simple sketches helped expand the realm of possible shapes to apply to the brand mark.

 I aimed to create a comprehensive brand system that projected a trustworthy and professional appeal while still seeming friendly and approachable.
 We wanted to set HOMER Energy apart from other companies in the same space by creating a strong mark, energized but appropriate color palette and a flexible type treatment.
 The entire system is minimalist and adaptable for future product or feature development.

 The mark combines crisp and consistent diagonal lines with curved edges for balance, and to infuse the mark with movement.
 Shadows and depth add complexity and contrast to the design.

 I created several rounds of logo concepts targeted at the central themes of energy, movement and renewable resources.
 Explorations in color and form were key to arriving at the final mark.